 - Promote clean air by using less electricity to maintain a comfortable home

-- Avoid harmful greenhouse gas emissions through reduced electricity use
+- Avoid greenhouse gas emissions through reduced electricity use

 Prior to starting a project, find a contractor using the Washington Participating and Qualified Program Contractors list.
 Note that select incentives must be completed by a Qualified Program Contractor.
 Review the incentive application with your contractor to determine eligibility requirements, incentive qualifications and review the list of required documents to submit for an incentive.